elenasamuylova/drafts/llm_course/README.md

 -  **Relevance or Context Quality**.
 Are the retrieved document chunks relevant to the query?
 Do they contain enough information to support a good answer?
 This helps you surface possible gaps in your knowledge base or inefficiencies in your search or chunking strategies.
 - **Faithfulness/Groundedness** Does the generated response stay factually aligned with the retrieved context?
 > **Example**.
-If the document says “Employees are eligible for paid time off after 90 days,” but the system answers “Employees are eligible for unlimited paid time off,” this should be flagged.
+> If the document says “Employees are eligible for paid time off after 90 days,” but the system answers “Employees are eligible for unlimited paid time off,” this should be flagged.
 The “unlimited” detail is hallucinated and unsupported.
 - **Refusals**.
 How often does the system decline to answer?
 This will help assess the user experience by flagging questions that are left unanswered.

 These evaluation aspects do not require reference response — which makes them especially useful for monitoring in production.

+> **Example**.
-Here is an example of evaluating the validity of the context ("does it help answer the question?")
+> An LLM judge is tasked with evaluating the validity of the context ("does it help answer the question?")
 ![](images/llm_evidently_img2-min.png)

 You can also assess additional properties when you conduct offline evaluations using designed test cases that target specific scenarios.